 “It’s great to have iPads that we can all use.
 I really liked finding out about the animals in the rainforest.” – Beth, yr 4

-Wall Village Hall Toilets – Wall Village Hall Committee
+Wall Village Hall Disabled Toilet – Wall Village Hall Committee

-In May 2016 £2750 was awarded to the Wall Village Hall Committee to construct a new toilet cubicle to update the existing facility and also to include an addition toilet and baby changing unit.
-This new hall will benefit all visitors who attend the many groups, parties and events that are held there.
+In May 2016 £2750 was awarded to the Wall Village Hall Committee to construct a new disabled toilet cubicle to update the existing facility and also to include an additional toilet and baby changing unit.
+This new toilet will benefit all visitors who attend the many groups, parties and events that are held there.